Yaoyao825/HEBImage/README.md

 Run the image.sql

-Use Postman to call different API endpoints
+Use Postman Collection in Postman to call different API endpoints